-The FEP and supporting documentation is to be reviewed before commencing on-farm audit activities.
+The FEP, nutrient budget and other supporting documentation is to be reviewed before commencing on-farm audit activities.

-4.3.3 FEP review approach and document basis
+4.3.2 FEP review approach and document basis

-A FEP should clearly demonstrate that it addresses requirements defined in either:
+A Certified FEP Auditor shall assess whether the FEP addresses requirements defined in either:

-- The relevant Appendix of a resource consent requiring an FEP; or - The EMS of an Irrigation Scheme or Principal Water Supplier holding a resource consent with an NLL or HWRRP Collective's.
+- The relevant appendix of a resource consent requiring an FEP; or - The EMS of an Irrigation Scheme or Principal Water Supplier holding a resource consent with an NLL or HWRRP Collective's.